 Some code to throttle rapid requests to your CF server from one IP address

-It's just a rough cut.
-I haven't thought it through thoroughly (wow, how's that for an alliteration!).
-Still, while I know there are couple of concerns that will come to mind for some readers and I try to address those at the end, it does work for me and has helped improve my server's stability and reliability.
+It's a first cut.
+While there are couple of concerns that will come to mind for some readers, and I try to address those at the end, it does work for me and has helped improve my server's stability and reliability, and it's been used by many others.

-Background: do you need to care?
+Background: do you need to care about throttling?
 Perhaps more than you realize

 Why you can't "just use robots.txt and call it a day"

-The second problem is that some bots simply ignore the robots.txt, or don't honor all of it.
-For instance, while Google honors the file in terms of what it should look at, my understanding is that it instead requires you to implement the webmaster toolkit for your site to control its crawl rate.
+The third problem is that some bots simply ignore the robots.txt, or don't honor all of it.
+For instance, while Google honors the file in terms of what it should look at, my understanding is that it does not regard it with respect to how often it should come.
+Instead, Google requires you to implement the webmaster toolkit for your site to control its crawl rate.

 Then, too, if you may have multiple sites on your server, the spider or bot may not consider that in deciding to send a wave of requests to your server.
 It may say "I'll only send requests to domain x at a rate of 1 per second", but it may not realize that it's sending requests to domains x, y, z (and a, b, and c) all of which are one server/cluster, which could lead a single server to in fact be hit far more than once a second (in that scenario).
 It may seem that's an edge case, but honestly it's not that unusual from what I've observed.